Add9Sus4/Synthesized-Convolution-Reverb/README.md

 # Synthesized Convolution Reverb

+This software was created as part of my Master's Thesis in Music Technology at New York University.
+Good news - I passed the defense!
+My thesis document can be found [here](https://add9sus4.files.wordpress.com/2017/01/aarondawsonnyuthesis2016.pdf).

 This application synthesizes room impulses for use in convolution reverb.
 It works according to the following procedure: